Back to blog

 The implementation above is intentionally minimal.
 For production use, you might want to add:

-• Health checks
+• Health checks and automatic cache server restart

-• Automatic reconnection
+• Automatic reconnection in the client

 • Cache eviction policies (LRU, etc.)